Unconventional Quantum Criticality in Long-Range Spin-1 Chains: Insights from Entanglement Entropy and Bipartite Fluctuations: Acknowledgements

+We thank M. Berciu, N. Chepiga, Y. D. Liao and A. Sandvik for discussions.
+We thank the HPC2021 system operated by Information Technology Services at The University of Hong Kong~\cite{hpc2021}, as well as Beijing Paratera Tech Co., Ltd.~\cite{paratera}, for providing computational resources used in this work.

-\newsect{Acknowledgment} We thank M. Berciu, N. Chepiga, Y. D. Liao, A. Sandvik for discussions.
-TLC and ZYM acknowledge the support from the Research Grants Council (RGC) of Hong Kong (Project Nos.
-C7037-22GF, 17302223, 17301924, 17301725), the ANR/RGC Joint Research Scheme sponsored by RGC of Hong Kong and the French National Research Agency (Project No. A\_HKU703/22) and the State Key Laboratory of Optical Quantum Materials at HKU.
-JRZ acknowledges the support from the Research Grants Council (RGC) of Hong Kong Special Administrative Region of China (Project No.~14302725) under the scheme of General Research Fund, and from the science panel of Chinese University of Hong Kong (Project No.~4053733) under the Direct Grant scheme.
-NL acknowledges partial support from the ANR research grant ManyBodyNet, No. ANR-24-CE30-5851.
-We thank the HPC2021 system under the Information Technology Services at the University of Hong Kong~\cite{hpc2021}, as well as the Beijing Paratera Tech Corp., Ltd~\cite{paratera} for providing HPC resources that have contributed to the research results reported within this paper.\\
+\paragraph{Funding information} JTLC and ZYM acknowledge support from the Research Grants Council (RGC) of Hong Kong (Project Nos.~C7037-22GF, 17302223, 17301924 and 17301725), the ANR/RGC Joint Research Scheme sponsored by the RGC of Hong Kong and the French National Research Agency (Project No.~A\_HKU703/22), and the State Key Laboratory of Optical Quantum Materials at HKU.
+JRZ acknowledges support from the Research Grants Council of the Hong Kong Special Administrative Region of China through the General Research Fund (Project No.~14302725), and from the Science Panel of The Chinese University of Hong Kong through the Direct Grant scheme (Project No.~4053733).
+NL acknowledges partial support from the ANR research grant ManyBodyNet (No.~ANR-24-CE30-5851).

+\paragraph{Use of artificial-intelligence-assisted tools} During manuscript preparation, the authors used ChatGPT-5.5 and ChatGPT-5.6 to assist with language editing, phrasing and refinement of the presentation.
+The authors reviewed and edited all AI-assisted text and take full responsibility for the content of the manuscript.

+\paragraph{Data and code availability} The data supporting the findings of this study and the numerical codes used in this work are available from the corresponding author upon reasonable request.